dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/snowflake-configs.md

  alter table my_database.my_schema.my_table cluster by (session_start);"
 ```

-It is possible to use functions of fields to cluster by, as below:
+It is possible to cluster by expressions, as below:

 ```sql